xrehpicx/makima/README.md

 ### Todo

-[ ] Move to architecture to agent architecture to save on prompt token size bloated by tool declarations
+[ x ] Move to architecture to agent architecture to save on prompt token size bloated by tool declarations

 [ ] Make scheduling be tied to system cron.